 Chavez has not responded to Capriles' remarks.
 He has been making frequent use of his ability to take over the airwaves in recent weeks, talking on television and radio for several hours a couple times a week.

 The leftist president has frequently warned Venezuelans that Capriles would roll back his banner social programs for the poor.
-He's also trumpeting his government's plans to resolve pressing domestic problems such as widespread violent crime and soaring inflation.

 In the past year, Chavez has undergone two surgeries that removed tumors from his pelvic region, most recently in February.
 That's meant Chavez has appeared in public less frequently than in the past, a dramatic shift for his 13-year-old presidency.

 Recently, however, he has been stepping up his public appearances and has mentioned his health less frequently.